 The Tennis Plus Modern Tennis Academy adopt the Modern Tennis International (MTI) method of coaching, a successful and easy way to learn tennis.
-Students are rewarded with certificates and awards as they progress through the grades.
-Our coaching team are all LTA (Lawn Tennis Association, National Governing Body) and MTI qualified in addition to having adequate public liability insurance and up to date CRB/DBS checks.
+Our coaching team are all LTA (Lawn Tennis Association, National Governing Body) and MTI qualified and accredited in addition to having adequate public liability insurance and up to date DBS checks, so you can be assured your children are in safe hands.

 Junior Squad Structure- Tennis Plus Squads & MTI Grading System

-Mini Red Squad (Red grades 3, typically those in school years ' Reception - Year 3)
+Mini Red Squad (typically those in school years ' Reception - Year 4)

-Bronze Squad (Orange Grades 2-3 typically those in school years 'Year 4 - Years 5')
+Bronze Squad (typically those in school years 'Year 4 - Years 6')

-Silver Squad (Green Grades 2 and Yellow Grade 2 typically those in school years 'Year 6 & 7)
+Silver Squad ( typically those in school years 'Year 6 & 7)

-Gold Squad (Yellow Grades 1 and Advanced Grades typically advanced players in 'Years 8+)
+Gold Squad (typically advanced players in 'Years 8+)

 -Age guide above is used as a rough guide, children move between classes as and when they are ready to progress.

 During lessons equipment appropriate to the player’s age, size and strength are used.
 The ball specifications are determined by the International Tennis Federation (ITF).
 The types we use are Red, Orange, Green and Yellow.
 The Red balls are the slowest in the air and have a low bounce suitable for very young children to learn the game.
 The Orange, Green and Yellow balls are progressively faster and harder, therefore tending to bounce higher as well.
 When using Red or Orange ball, the playing space is smaller than that for a normal tennis court.
-In all LTA competitions, different ball types are used for the following age groups: Red (ages 8yrs and under), Orange (ages 9yrs and under), Green (10yrs and under), Yellow 11yrs+.
+In all LTA competitions, different ball types are used for the following age groups: Red (ages 9yrs and under), Orange (ages 9yrs and under), Green (10yrs and under), Yellow 11yrs+.
 However, children of similar ages do vary and in some cases we recommend a player trains in a class using a different ball to the one suggested by the LTA age groups.
-For coaching, we organise our lessons by both ball type and grade.

 Wet Weather Policy - During times of inclement weather sometimes a session will have to be cancelled for safety reasons.
 The coach will make a decision in the best interest for both players and parents.
 If you have any doubt if a session is going to run please call 07870620488.
 If a session is cancelled a message will be left on the voicemail.
-Courses will be run over a given number of weeks with a spare catch up week at the end for any catch up sessions required.
-Players may also catch up by attending an additional squad on a different day if there is space (contact coach to check).
-Regretfully refunds cannot be given when a full course cannot be completed.
+Courses will be run over a given number of weeks if a full course cannot be completed a credit refund will be issued when re-booking.

 Health & Safety